CoEDL/visualopie/README.md

 ## Acknowlegdements
 OPIE is part of the OPAL project at the University of Queensland, within the Social Robotics Group which is part of the [ITEE Co-Innovation Group](http://www.itee.uq.edu.au/research/co-innovation).

-OPIE itself is a collaborative project with the Ngukurr community, and [Ngukurr Language Centre](http://www.ngukurrlc.org.au/) in Australia.
+OPIE itself is a collaborative project with the Ngukurr community, and [Ngukurr Language Centre](http://www.ngukurrlc.org.au/) in Australia, with the goal of creating an Indigenous Language Robot.
 [More information](http://www.itee.uq.edu.au/research/projects/opal/ngukurr).

 The project was supervised by [Dr Gautier Durantin](http://gdurantin.com/).